weremoose/hillsideprojects/_pages/cv.md

 Screenings:

+* 2﻿022 Searching for the European Roller, screening at Ècovideo, le Labdoc and Videgóraphe at UQAM, Montreal
+* 2c﻿022 Memorial for the lost, screening at Experiments in Cinema 22, Albuquerque
 * 2021 Conversation Between Collection "Animal Love", online screening Filmform & Vidéographe
 * 2019 Bideodromo International experimental film and video festival, Bilbao
 * 2019 FilmForm News at 65th International Short Film Festival Oberhausen